Tuscan Tortellini Soup

 Plump ripe tomatoes, and cheese-filled tortellini with extra healthy greens make this flavorful Tuscan Tortellini Soup turn out delicious!

+Best of all, one serving is only 192 calories!
 Serve this soup with crunchy bread, a salad as the side, and some extra-grated parmesan cheese at the table.
+Have a delicious weekend!

-Looking for More ‘One-Pot’ Healthy Recipes?
+Looking for More ‘One-Pot’ Recipes?

 - Easy Pasta Fagioli Soup